Ultrasonic Distance Sensors

 Beam Angle

-The sound wave expands in a conical shape, typically between 15° to 60°.
-A wider beam detects more obstacles but reduces angular resolution for the robot.
+The sound wave spreads out in a cone, typically 15° to 60° wide.
+A wider beam spots more obstacles but makes it tougher for the robot to nail down their exact angle.

 Acoustic Crosstalk